gmail unsubscribeemail managementproductivity

 • Requests password or payment information

-• Leads to file download or attachment
+• Leads to a file download or attachment

-• Uses URL shortener (bit.ly, tinyurl, etc.)
+• Uses a URL shortener (bit.ly, tinyurl, etc.)

 • Broken English or obvious spelling errors